IlkinKarimli0/Free-Advertisement-for-car-owners/README.md

-# Automated data parcing and message sender
+# Automated data parcer and message sender

 This is an automated message sender to the car owners.
 So, we can use it for different purposes